The South African Chemical Institute

 EDUCATION AND PUBLICITY

-• IUPAC Committee on the Teaching of Chemistry (CTC) and Committee on Chemistry and Industry (COCI)
+• IUPAC Committee on the Teaching of Chemistry and Committee on Chemistry and Industry (COCI)

 • Liaison with Science, Engineering and Technology (SET) organisations